futureverse/marshal/README.md

 ```

 This is because **xml2** objects only works in the R process that
 created them.
-As we will see below, it is only in rare cases, they
-maybe used in another R process.

 One solution to this problem is to use "marshalling" to encode the R
 object into an exportable representation that then can be used to
 re-create a copy of that object in another R process that imitates the
 original object.

-This package provides generic functions `marshal()` and `unmarshal()`
+The **marshall** package provides generic functions `marshal()` and
-for marshalling and unmarshalling R objects of certain class.
-This
+`unmarshal()` for marshalling and unmarshalling R objects of certain
-makes it possible to save otherwise non-exportable objects to file and
+class.
+This makes it possible to save otherwise non-exportable
-then be used in a future R session, or to transfer them to another R
+objects to file and then be used in a future R session, or to transfer
-process to be used there.
+them to another R process to be used there.

 ## Proposed API